bmchtech/blog/content/post/multiply.md

 Or a multiply instruction.

 <a name="instructions"></a>
-The ARM7TDMI has six different multiply instructions.
-They are:
-- u32 = u32 x u32
-- u64 = u32 x u32
-- i64 = i32 x i32
-- u32 = u32 x u32 + u32
-- u64 = u32 x u32 + u64
-- i64 = i32 x i32 + i64
+Multiplication on the ARM7TDMI has a few neat features.
+You can multiply two 32-bit operands together to produce a 64-bit result.
+You can also optionally choose to do a multiply-add and add a third 64-bit operand to the 64-bit result, within the same instruction.
+Additionally, you can choose to treat the two 32-bit as either signed or unsigned.

-Why are we talking about these instructions?
+Why are we talking about the multiplication instruction?
 Well the ARM7TDMI's multiplication instructions have a pretty interesting side effect.
-Here the manual says that after a multiplication instruction executes, the carry flag is `UNPREDICTABLE`.
+Here the manual says that after a multiplication instruction executes, the carry flag is set to a "meaningless value".

 ![An image of the ARM7TDMI manual explaining that the carry and overflow flags are UNPREDICTABLE after a multiply instruction.](../../manual.png)

 <small>A short description of carry and overflow flags after a multiplication instruction from the ARM7TDMI manual. <sup>[[1](#cite1)]</sup></small>

-As if anything else in this god forsaken CPU was predictable.
 What this means is that software cannot and should not rely on the value of the carry flag after multiplication executes.
 It can be set to anything.
 Any value.
 0, 1, a horse, whatever.
 This has been a source of memes in the emulator development community for a few years - people would frequently joke about how the implementation of the carry flag may as well be `cpu.flags.c =